Skip to content

 What’s not at launch.

-We don't ship every standards variant.
-SAML 2.0 is on the roadmap, not at launch — external sign-in is OIDC-based today.
-Proprietary SSO flavors and obscure federation profiles aren't in launch scope either.
+We don’t ship every standards variant.
+Proprietary SSO flavors and obscure federation profiles aren’t in launch scope.
 If your stack needs one, tell us.